Sierra Leone: Pregnant teen defies odds and finishes school | DW | 01.02.2022

 But then, unexpectedly, her life took a turn for the better.
 One day, while she watched TV, she saw a report about a Sierra Leonean woman called Peagie Woobay who had also fallen pregnant when she was young but had managed to finish school.

-Now living in Sweden, Woobay had started up a foundation, the Peagie Woobay Scholarship Fund, to help support pregnant girls and teenage mothers in Sierra Leone to go back to school.
+Now living in Sweden, Woobay had started up a foundation, the Peagie Woobay Scholarship Fund, to help pregnant girls and teenage mothers in Sierra Leone go back to school.

 Mariatu hopped straight onto Facebook and sent what would be the most important Facebook message of her life.